Last Updated: February 11, 2021

 The International English Language Testing System (IELTS) is one of the standardized tests of the English language, whose scores are accepted by many universities worldwide, especially universities in Europe.
 If you plan on higher studies in Europe, you will be required to take this exam to prove your proficiency in the different aspects of English.

 - The test has a time span of 2 hours and 45 minutes and is scored on a scale of 9.
 These scores are valid for two years since the time of taking the test.

 - There are two types namely:

 - ACADEMIC VERSION TEST - This is designed for candidates seeking admissions for higher education in universities, for experts in the various field who want to pursue their jobs in Europe.

-- GENERAL TRAINING VERSION TEST - This is designed for candidates seeking non-academic entries and for work experience or immigration reasons.
+- GENERAL TRAINING VERSION TEST - This is designed for candidates seeking secondary education, work experience, training programs or immigration reasons.
+The test is also necessary for countries like Australia, Canada, and New Zealand apart from the UK.

 - The test is usually conducted on Thursdays or Saturdays in a week.